Welcome to AASI Swimming

-AASI Swimming follows the restriction, guidelines and roles that the government, dansk svømmeunion and DGI have issued about Corona.
-Visit AASI Swimming & Corona and read more about the newest initiatives that AASI Swimming have implemented in proportion to Corona.
+AASI Swimming follows the restriction, guidelines, and roles that the government, Dansk Svømmeunion, and DGI have issued about Corona.
+Visit AASI Swimming & Corona and read more about the newest initiatives that AASI Swimming has implemented in proportion to Corona.

 |Wednesday||21.30 - 22.30||Mads||Swimming|

 The opener will arrive 5-10 minutes before the concerned training time.
 This gives the opener and the members time to change and be ready to go into the pool at the scheduled training time.
 NB.
-Members and the opener MUST have left the pool before 23.00.
+Members and the opener MUST have left the pool before 23.00, therefore all swimmers must leave the pool 30 minutes before closing.
 Additionally, may members NOT GO INTO THE WATER without the opener is present.

 Cancellations & holidays

 Østre Allé Svømmesal follows the holidays of the public schools.
-Thus the pool will be closed and training be be cancel in these periods.
-To give you an overview of which days that are in concern, they are listed below:
+Thus the pool will be closed and training is canceled during these periods.
+To give you an overview of which day the pool will be closed, these are listed below: